The WildFire Analysis

 then generates signatures to recognize the newly-discovered malware,

-and makes the latest signatures globally available every five minutes.
+and makes the latest signatures globally available for retrieval

-All Palo Alto Networks firewalls can then compare incoming samples
+in real-time.
+All Palo Alto Networks firewalls can then compare

-against these signatures to automatically block the malware first
+incoming samples against these signatures to automatically block

-WildFire process lifecycle from when a user downloads a file carrying
+describes the WildFire process lifecycle from when a user downloads

-an advanced VM-aware payload to the point where WildFire generates
+a file carrying an advanced VM-aware payload to the point where

-a signature package used by Palo Alto Networks firewalls to protect
+WildFire generates a signature package used by Palo Alto Networks